namkyodai/blog/content/en/post/2019-10-10-Fuel-Efficiency.md

 mathjax: true
 title: Fuel Efficiency - Regression Analysis
 subtitle: Data Mining and Business Analytics with R
+summary: "This example shows a very simple regression analysis using fuel data of 38 cars.
+Code is copied from the book “Data Mining and Business Analytics with R” with minor modification on the graphs."
 date: 2019-10-10T23:30:45+08:00
 tags: [Regression Analysis]
 ---